eunbaejeon/louisjeon/README.md

 # Hello!
 I'm an NLP researcher with interest in recent advances and technologies.
-- Agentic AI
+- Inner workings of transformers
-- Improved transformer architectures
+- Recent improvements in LLM architectures
 - Efficient training at scale
 - Reinforcement learning
+- AI Agents